RStyle/rsty-manialink-2012/README.md

 German http://www.mania-community.de/showthread.php?1482-ManiaPlanet-ManiaLinks

 ### Some notes
-The main page is rsty22.php and not index.php.
+At the moment I can not recommend you to read through my code except index.php which I cleaned up to my latest coding style.
+All other files are without any (useful) comments and have a very bad coding style (readability is just poor).
 Don't ask me why, I will clean this mess up later.
-Back in 2012 I didn't write comments, had a bad coding style (readability is very poor) or to sum it up: I was a bad programmer who only cared if my code worked.

 ### Nice features I created
 Sharing my own maps, skins, avatars, signs, horns, mods and images